gnif/LookingGlass/client/README.md

 ## Usage Tips

-### High priority capture using DXGI and Secure Desktop (UAC) capture support

-By default Windows gives priority to the foreground application for any GPU work which causes issues with capture if the foreground application is consuming 100% of the available GPU resources.
-The looking glass host application is able to increase the kernel GPU thread to realtime priority which fixes this, but in order to do so it must run as the `SYSTEM` user account.
-To do this, please use `PsExec` from SysInternals (Microsoft), for example:

-    PsExec64.exe -s -i -d looking-glass-host.exe

-This will also enable the host application to capture the secure desktop which includes things like the lock screen and UAC prompts.

-A future update (likely Beta 3) will include a service launcher for the Looking Glass host which will remove the need for `PsExec`.

 ### Key Bindings

 By default Looking Glass uses the `Scroll Lock` key as the escape key for commands as well as the input capture mode toggle, this can be changed using the `-m` switch if you desire a different key.